quickintegrate/docs/docs/Getting Started/Create Your first hello world API.md

 <img src={useBaseUrl('/img/hello/addedsteps/details.png')} />;

 #### Step 18:
-You can Test your API using Postman Collection
+Using the QuickIntegrate deployed URL You can Test your API using Postman Collection

 <img src={useBaseUrl('/img/hello/9output response.png')} />;